hipay/hipay-docs/hipay-enterprise-sdk-js_3/3-Reference.md

 # HiPay Enterprise JavaScript SDK reference

-This is the API reference for HiPay Enterprise JavaScript SDK in order to collect and tokenize customers' sensitive information securely.
+This is the API reference for the HiPay Enterprise JavaScript SDK in order to collect and tokenize customers' sensitive information securely.

-## Including the HiPay SDK
+## Including the HiPay Enterprise JavaScript SDK

-The first step to use the HiPay SDK is to include it on your page.
+The first step to use the HiPay Enterprise JavaScript SDK is to include it on your page.

 ```html